Taiwan's president leads way in first domestic COVID-19 vaccine | Health

 "It doesn't hurt, I'm in good spirits, and I'm going to continue working for the day," she later wrote on Facebook.
 The government says the initial experience of the pandemic last year, when basic supplies such as face masks were in short supply, made it realize they had to be able to rely on themselves for critical materials.

 Medigen, whose Chinese name literally means "high-end", rejects claims its vaccine is either unsafe or that it has been sent to market with undue haste, saying it is effective and well tested.
-"We have done so many experiments, everyone has seen how safe our vaccine is.
-There are so few side effects, almost no fever, and so on.
-So I think everyone can rest assured," Medigen's Chief Executive Officer Charles Chen told Reuters.
+"We have done so many experiments, everyone has seen how safe our vaccine is," Medigen's Chief Executive Officer Charles Chen told Reuters.

 "There is no need for the lives and health of the Taiwanese people to serve as white rats in a laboratory," Ho Chih-Yung, deputy head of the KMT's international department, told Reuters.
 Around 40% of Taiwan's 23.5 million people have received at least one shot of either of the two-dose AstraZeneca or Moderna vaccines, though fewer than 5% are fully vaccinated.